nais/device/pkg/apiserver/database/schema/README.md

 Database migrations must be compiled into the program.
 In order to accomplish this, a helper application in this directory scans the directory for SQL files containing database migration scripts.
-The contents of the SQL files are added to a string slice in the file `../zz-migrations-generated.go`.
+The contents of the SQL files are added to a embedded file system in `../migrations.go`.

 ## Adding database migrations